gitacoco/major_studio/P1_Quantitative_data/README.md

 ### Design Iteration
 **Sep 22 Prototype 1**
 ![Image of dataset](./mockup1.png)

+For the first version, I just reconstruct my sketch 1 digitally:
+1. A landing page with an array of timelines.
+On each timelines, I designed three types of glyphs, which respectively represents the First Sighting Time by Human, Specimens Collected by NMNH, and the Extinct Year or the Last Known Sighting Time.

+2. Secondary-level pages that could be accessed from the concentric circles-like glyph.

 **Sep 23 Prototype 2**
 ![Image of dataset](./mockup2.png)
 **Oct 1 Prototype 3**